Generalized Hitchin systems on rational surfaces: Moduli of surfaces

 \begin{thm} The moduli problem of classifying triples $(X,C_\alpha,\Gamma$), where $X$ is a rational surface with $K_X^2=8-m$, $C_\alpha\subset X$ is an anticanonical curve, and $\Gamma$ is a blowdown structure, is represented by an Artin stack ${\cal X}^\alpha_m$.
-This stack has dimension $m+2$, with one irreducible component for each parity of blowdown structure, with both components integral.
+This stack is a local complete intersection of dimension $m+2$, with one irreducible component for each parity of blowdown structure, with both components integral.
 If $m\ge 1$, the two components are canonically isomorphic. \end{thm}

 \begin{proof} We have already shown this for $m=0$, and we also note that the anticanonical curve is generically smooth in that case.
 Now, the fibers of the natural forgetful map ${\cal X}^\alpha_m\to {\cal X}^\alpha_{m-1}$ are straightforward to determine: a point in the fiber just indicates which point of the anticanonical curve was blown up.
 In other words, ${\cal X}^\alpha_m$ is the universal anticanonical curve over ${\cal X}^{\alpha}_{m-1}$.
 By induction, the latter has two irreducible components, both integral, and the generic fiber of either component has smooth anticanonical curve.
 In particular, we find that the fibers of ${\cal X}^\alpha_m$ over ${\cal X}^\alpha_{m-1}$ are all $1$-dimensional, and generically integral, so that each component of ${\cal X}^\alpha_{m-1}$ has integral preimage.
 Moreover, we immediately find that $\dim({\cal X}^\alpha_m)=m+\dim({\cal X}^\alpha_0)=m+2$ as required.